Martha E. Martir is an associate in the Restructuring Department of Weil’s New York Office.

 - SpeedCast International Limited, and its affiliates, a provider of remote communications and IT services, in their chapter 11 cases.

-- RentPath Holdings, Inc. and its affiliates, one of the nation’s largest apartment rental and digital marketing solutions companies, in connection with their prearranged chapter 11 cases and sale to CoStar, Inc.
+- RentPath Holdings, Inc. and its affiliates, one of the nation’s largest apartment rental and digital marketing solutions companies with approximately $700 million in debt, in connection with their prearranged chapter 11 cases and sale to Redfin Corporation for $608 million.

 - Represented a women's footwear retail company in its chapter 11 case.*